Electric bicycle laws: New Zealand

 In New Zealand, the regulations read: "AB (Power-assisted pedal cycle) A pedal cycle to which is attached one or more auxiliary propulsion motors having a combined maximum power output not exceeding 300 watts."
 This is explained by NZTA as "A power-assisted cycle is a cycle that has a motor of up to 300 watts.
 The law treats these as ordinary cycles rather than motorcycles.
 This means that it is not necessary to register or license them.
 Note that the phrase "maximum power output" that is found in the regulation (but omitted in the explanation) may create confusion because some e-bike motor manufacturers advertise and print on the motor their "maximum input power" because that number is larger (typically motors run at about 80% efficiency) thus give the impression the buyer is getting a more powerful motor.
 This can cause misunderstandings with law enforcement officers who do not necessarily understand the difference, and when stopping a rider on an e-bike in a traffic stop, look at the number on the motor to determine if the e-bike is legal or not.

-Vehicles with an electric power and power of less than 300 W are classified as "not a motor vehicle".
+Vehicles with electric power and power of less than 300 W are classified as "not a motor vehicle".
 Such electric bicycles must comply with the same rules as bicycles.
-You must wear a helmet even on a scooter or bike under 300 W. If the power is over 300 W or a combustion engine is used it is a "low powered vehicle" and the moped rules apply.
-Specifically, a drivers license and registration are required.
+You must wear a helmet even on a scooter or bike under 300 W. If the power is over 300 W or a combustion engine is used it is a "low -powered vehicle" and the moped rules apply.
+Specifically, a driver's license and registration are required.

 Philippines

-In the Philippines, the Land Transportation Office issued Memorandum Circular 721-2006 stating that registration is not needed for electric bicycles (i.e. electric motor assisted bicycles with working pedals), and even extended the exemption to "bicycle-like" vehicles.
+In the Philippines, the Land Transportation Office issued Memorandum Circular 721-2006 stating that registration is not needed for electric bicycles (i.e. electric motor assisted bicycles with working pedals) and even extended the exemption to "bicycle-like" vehicles.

 Russian Federation

-According to Russian law, bicycles can have electric motor with nominal output power 250 watts or less which automatically turns itself off on speeds above 25 km/h.
-No driver's license required.
+According to Russian law, bicycles can have electric motors with nominal output power of 250 watts or less which automatically turns itself off on speeds above 25 km/h.
+No driver's license is required.